-Your registration form, a photo copy of your birth certificate, $100 deposit and information about your free time or study hall.
+Your registration form, a photocopy of your birth certificate, $150 deposit and information about your free time or study hall.
 Snail mail to Twin State Driving, 37 Elm St. Lebanon, NH 03766.
-For some reason emailed forms keep ending up in our junk email.
-Expect an acknowledgement by email for your class assignment, but give us some time to make that happen.
+Expect an acknowledgement by email for your class assignment but give us some time to make that happen.

 I was on the waiting list for a class, what happens now?

 Wait lists are only kept for the current class requested.
 They do not carry forward to the next class or the next school year.
 Sign up for the next class that fits your busy world.